 Any student in good standing at an ABA accredited United States or Canadian law school who has successfully completed at least one year of legal study is eligible to participate.
 Last year our China Program enrolled 24 students, all 24 of whom were from Loyola Chicago.

 The Study Law Abroad Program is offered as part of the fully accredited curriculum of Loyola University Chicago School of Law.
 The program is fully accredited by the ABA as an approved foreign summer program.
 Participating non-Loyola students are responsible for securing approval of their own school to transfer credit.
 Grades for courses will be earned and awarded in increments of A, A-, B+, B, B-, C+, C, C-, D, F; grades will be determined by a written examination and/or paper(s) at the discretion of the instructor.

 Acceptance of any credit or grade for any course taken in the program is subject to determination by the student's home school.
 It is unlikely that participation in foreign summer programs may be used to accelerate graduation.
 A student interested in acceleration of graduation should discuss this issue with his/her school officials in light of ABA Standard 305, Interpretation 4.

-Non-Loyola Students are responsible for requesting a transcript of grades, which will be available in early October by filling out an online form at http://transcriptrequest.luc.edu/alumni/pages/jsp/ or by sending a written request for transcript to:
+Non-Loyola Students are responsible for requesting a transcript of grades, which will be available in early October by filling out an online form at http://transcriptrequest.luc.edu/alumni/pages/jsp/.

 Be sure to provide your name, address, last 4 digits of your social security number, reference to Study Law Abroad Program and the program location and year.